Trade Regulations

 • Firearms and weapons, including ammunition of any kind

-• Used motor vehicles
+• Used motor vehicles or mattresses

-• Any hemp products containing THC
+• Any hemp products containing tetrahydrocannabinol

 • Collectible coins and stamps